Norristown Divorce Lawyers

 Why You Need an Experienced Divorce Law Attorney in Norristown

 Any person without an attorney is at a serious disadvantage in the divorce process.
 Judges expect those people representing themselves to know all the legal rules that lawyers do and they provide very little leeway.
 It is very easy to make one small mistake that can cost you everything.

 Many people who represent themselves describe feeling as if they have been run over by a truck, and it is a fair metaphor.
 Divorce court can be brutal, and now is the time to get the legal help you need from a seasoned divorce attorney.

 At Petrelli Previtera, we counsel and advocate on behalf of our clients.
 Divorce does not have to be contentious, but you must stand up for your rights.
-Please call us directly at (610) 924-2870 or schedule your confidential consultation below.
+Please call us directly at (610) 924-2870 to schedule your confidential consultation.